w3c/wcag3/informative/guidelines/animation-and-movement/avoid-physical-harm/limit-animation.md

 :::

 ## Methods
-* Consider if motion or pseudo-motion is essential, and if it is not, refrain from including it.
+* Consider whether motion or pseudo-motion is essential.
+If it is not, refrain from including it.

 ## Tests